 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
 This risk is especially relevant for us because biotechnology and biopharmaceutical companies have experienced significant stock price volatility in recent years.
-We may become involved in this type of litigation in the future.
+As described below, we are currently defending a consolidated federal securities class action lawsuit and a consolidated shareholder derivative action and we may become involved in additional instances of this type of litigation in the future.
 Litigation often is expensive and diverts management's attention and resources, which could materially and adversely affect our business.